JaydenTheGenius/python-webscraper/README.md

 contains some python files for a webscraper side project i worked on during my summer vacationer at Deloitte.
-Made using python with the BeautifulSoup library.
+Made using python with the BeautifulSoup/feedparser libraries.
 SQL was also used, however those are restricted